QuackerTeam/quacker/README.md

-# Quacker.Filtering
+# Quacker
-A full framework to facilitate filtering IEnumerables over custom configuration
+A c# feature set to boost productivity